tracktownsoftware/tracktownsoftware.github.io/_posts/2020-12-22-GitHubPagesUserVsProjectSites.markdown

 After following the above instructions for my tracktownsoftware.github.io repository I can now navigate to **https://www.tracktownsoftware.com** rather than **https://tracktownsoftware.github.io**.

 The above change also affects the path to GitHub Pages Project sites.
 For the mygreatlibrary example I can use **https://www.tracktownsoftware.com/mygreatlibrary** rather than **https://tracktownsoftware.github.io/mygreatlibrary**.
-You still have the option of setting up a custom domain at the Github Pages Project level, such as **www.mygreatlibrary.com**.
+You still have the option to set up a custom domain, such as **www.mygreatlibrary.com**, in the Project repository by following [GitHub's instructions]((https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/managing-a-custom-domain-for-your-github-pages-site)).

 # Helpful links
 - [What are GitHub Pages](https://pages.github.com/)